 - The MPPT units are generally larger in physical size.

-- Proper sizing can be challenging without manufacturer's guidelines
+- Proper sizing can be challenging without the manufacturer’s guidelines